 Another of the college words you’ll hear and see often in postsecondary education is the term tautological.
 That’s because the word is often used in a rhetorical context.
 Tautological refers to a statement or sentiment that contains “needless repetition.”
 Clearly, the word has a negative connotation and is often used as a way to criticize or insult, especially in political realms.
 Synonyms for tautological include:

 If you want to navigate proper speech and writing at the college level, you’ll want to learn the term, even though saying so seems tautological.

 Official Definition: (adj.)—having little substance or strength

-Like many of the college words we’re featuring, tenuous has its roots in Latin.
+Like many of the vocabulary words we’re featuring, tenuous has its roots in Latin.
 The term is derived from the Latin word tenuis, meaning “fine-drawn, thin, narrow, slight.”
 The modern definition of the word isn’t far from its original meaning.
 According to Merriam-Webster, tenuous means “having little substance or strength: flimsy, weak.”
 Some synonyms include:

 To illustrate the definition of the word in context, imagine witnessing a classmate who is constantly checking her phone during an important lecture.
 You may conclude that your peer’s attention span is tenuous.